 Archive Service

-The Archive service enables you to search through job data archived in the Workload Archiving server by the Control-M Workload Archiving add-on, as well as to obtain job outputs and job logs for individual jobs.
-This feature is offered in an environment with Control-M/EM or later.
+The Archive service enables you to search through job data archived in the Workload Archiving server.
+The service also enables you to obtain job outputs and job logs for individual jobs.
+This feature is for environments with Control-M/EM version 9.0.20 or higher.

-For information about the setup of Job Archiving, see Config Service.
+For information about job archiving setup, see Config Service.

 archive search::get